 In addition to the Emergency Response Team's tabletop exercises, the University's Emergency Manager works with the University Environmental Health and Safety (EHS) Coordinator and a Residence Life Coordinator to schedule annual fire/evacuation drills in the residence halls and in academic buildings, and tornado drills during Severe Weather Awareness week.
 Prior to these drills, employees are notified via email about when these mandatory drills will take place, and include the time, date, and location of each drill.
 Prior to activating the alarms in each building, those in the building are randomly surveyed, asking if they knew where they would evacuate to during an evacuation.
 This survey allowed those assisting in the drills to educate those in the building where the evacuation maps were and of the best evacuation route.
 This survey was completed prior to the tornado drills as well.
 Communication about tornado drills is also completed via email to all faculty and staff.
 Communication provides information on where their designated shelter locations are located to prepare themselves for the drills.
 During the statewide drill, the University Police sent communication out through the University Emergency Notification system called Titan Alert.
-Titan Alert also sends the Emergency Notification through university email, through registered cell phones via a text message, through the UWO Mobile App as a push notification, as well as through campus Emergency Messaging BRG clocks on the Oshkosh campus.
+Titan Alert also sends the Emergency Notification through university email, through registered cell phones via a text message, and through the UWO Mobile App as a push notification.